 Mainly Grenache with roughly equal parts of Syrah and Cinsault.

 I have never been a fan of France's hot 2003 vintage in general.
 However, last couple of encounters have shaken my prejudice.

 This Gigondas definitely drank like it was bathed in a long heatwave for sure with very low acidic structure, soft tannin, and dried stewy red fruit characters.
 However, it kept me interested with the enticing Southern Rhone unique profile of grilled gamey meat, iodine, green olive, dried mint and damp earth.

 This wine will not hold any longer.
 It's on its last leg but what a journey!
-91. — 7 months ago
+91. — a year ago

 Celebrating two newly mint doctors in the family!

 Bricked garnet.
 Transparent, clear.
 Medium width rim.

 Bouquet of espresso, cassis, blackberry, potpurri, dry rose petal.

 Structurally resolved.
 Smooth, agreeable traces of tannin.
 Med plus acidity.
 Medium bodied.
 Dry.
 Complex notes of cassis, blackberry, dark cherry, cattle range, newly ploughed paddy field, mineral high tone, light touched, floral perfume.
 Delicate but very much present.